Infinite-Chess/infinitechess.org/docs/TRANSLATIONS.md

 ```

 > [!IMPORTANT]
 > **You should only change values and comments.
-You can and should leave everything else unmodified when translating!**.
+Please, leave everything else unmodified when translating!**.

 ## Translation process ##